 5. Using your final selection list, contributor creates a

-containing all the files selected, and sends it by FTP to
+containing all the files selected, and sends it to the FTP server of INRIA

 $CADP_TMP environment variable,